Easy Instant Pot Hard Boiled Eggs

 - 1 cup cold water

-1. Pour 1 cup of cold water into the bottom of the slow cooker
+- Pour 1 cup of cold water into the bottom of the pressure cooker.

-3. Close and lock the Instant Pot lid
+- Close and lock the Instant Pot lid.

-4. Using the Pressure Cooker setting (or Manual depending on your model), manually set the cook time to 6 minutes.
+- Using the Pressure Cooker setting (or Manual depending on your model) manually set the cook time to 6 minutes.
 Press Start.

-7. Gently remove the eggs with silicone tip tongs and place into a medium sized bowl filled with water for 5 minutes to stop the cooking.
+- Gently remove the eggs with silicone tip tongs and place them into a medium-sized bowl filled with water for 5 minutes to stop the cooking.

 We are huge egg eaters in our household and eat them almost every day in some shape or form.
 It’s not uncommon for us to easily go through 2-3 dozen eggs each week.

-While I contently made hard-boiled eggs on the stove top each week for our breakfasts or sliced for lunch salads, I of course still had to give the slow cooker a chance for comparison sake.
+While I contently made hard-boiled eggs on the stovetop each week for our breakfasts or sliced for lunch salads, I of course still had to give the pressure cooker a chance for comparison sake.